dominicegginton/flip/README.md

 ```

 ## Contributing
-You are welcome to contribute by submitting a new bug report and features request on te [GitHub Issue tracker](https://github.com/dominicegginton/flip/issues/new) and don't hesitate to submit a pull request I am always open for new contributes to hope on board.
+You are welcome to contribute by submitting a new bug report and features request on te [GitHub Issue tracker](https://github.com/dominicegginton/flip/issues/new) and don't hesitate to submit a pull request I am always open for new contributes to hop on board.